Gargopedia

 Although no documents remain, foundation of the early Romanesque cathedral is attributed to St. Peter of Osma, bishop of the diocese between 1101 and 1109.
 However, this early building was replaced in the 13th century by the Gothic cathedral, construction of which began in 1231, during the episcopate of Juan Díaz, chancellor of Ferdinand III of Castile.
 The west portal is considered a prime example of the transition from Romanesque to Gothic.

-As I said, these gargoyles are tucked away in the hidden north aisle adjacent to the cloister.
+These gargoyles are tucked away in the hidden north aisle adjacent to the cloister.

 The first figure is a woman wearing a cloak, who has a very expressive face (pain, despair) and a wrinkled forehead.
 She is raising her left hand to her throat, in a gesture indicating difficulty breathing or torment —recall Rebold Benton’s interpretation of this gesture, relating it to a warning about the dangers of misusing everything that travels via the throat (food, drink, words), or to the story of Adam and Eve and the apple, and thus to original sin and the fall—.
 With her right hand, she is grabbing something that looks like a horn, located on the top of a head with a human face, a wrinkled forehead and an expressive mien.
 This might represent a sinner repenting her misdeeds; there is a very similar gargoyle at Bordeaux Cathedral.